mgbrian/tradr/README.md

 ### Running the app

-Skip to this step if all of the above steps have been completed before:
+Skip to this step if all of the above steps have been completed before.

+Run each of the following in a separate terminal:

 `./start.sh`

+`envoy -c web/envoy.yaml`

+`python web/app.py`